A. P. Firdaus

 BBC Between the Covers: Featured on the TV book club

-For rights, interviews and event queries: Julia Silk, Greyhound Literary Agency
+For rights, interviews and such businesslike things, write to Julia Silk, Greyhound Literary Agency.